jspolsky/branchController2/README.md

 Network Operation
 -----------------

-You can connect your branchController to a LAN using the built-in ethernet port and control it from any kind of computer that speaks TCP/IP.
+You can connect your branchController to a LAN using the built-in ethernet port and control it from any kind of computer over IP.

 When branchController starts up, it will look for a DHCP server and try to get an IP address and network configuration.
 If that works it will show you the IP address on the screen.